jbiatek/BSGRulebook/rulebook.md

 - A player with no Skill cards wants to move to another ship
 - A Super Crisis card is being resolved
 - A player is discarding to resolve a character ability, like Kat's "Hotshot", Hoshi's "Dutiful", and Anders's "Star Player".

+If Athena draws "Sabotage" while multiple players are discarding, she cannot use it on a Treachery card that is being simultaneously discarded.
+See the [Timing section](#timing) for more information about when a discard is "simultaneous".

 <p class="newcaprica" markdown="1">Athena's "Resolute" ability can activate either the human or Cylon action on a New Caprica location.</p>